aa-ahmed-aa/testGithub/README.md

-# testGithub
+# Github Trending
-sends API request to Github API to fetch repositories based on filter parameters
+Sends API request to Github API to fetch repositories based on filter parameters

 ## Installation
 To run the app